Rock Radio Scrapbook

 This aircheck opens with Azzarello arriving for the beginning of a Saturday morning shift.
 He chats with the overnight jock for a while then begins his own show.
 It's an interesting and rare look at early CHEZ-FM.

-Enjoy Azzarello on CJEZ here.
+Enjoy Chuck Azzarello on CHEZ here.

 (The Bill Dulmage Collection)